 The objective of antidegradation is to protect the existing quality of all surface waters.
 This objective is achieved through adoption of an antidegradation program and implementation procedures to ensure that waters are protected from regulated activities that have the potential to lower the water quality.
 EAWs are afforded a higher level of antidegradation protection to maintain and protect the unique or special characteristics of that water.

-Key date and times of upcoming virtual meetings regarding this action:
+Stakeholder meetings regarding this action:

 - September 2, 2021, 9:00 am to 11:00 am - Webinar for NDEP to introduce and discuss the proposed antidegradation program, implementation procedures being established and the proposed process for nominating and classifying surface waters as EAWs.
 An overview of the re-drafted Regulatory Petition R119-20 will also be provided during the webinar.

 - September 9, 2021, 1:00 pm to 4:00 pm – Technical Session #1 for informal stakeholder, agency and public input and comment on proposed regulatory action and discussion of R119-20.

 - September 16, 2021, 9:00 am to 12:00 pm – Technical Session #2 for stakeholder, agency and public input and comment on proposed regulatory action and discussion of R119-20.